MAT4IsGay/BloonsTD6-Mod-Helper/README.md

 Mod makers that have used this API say it's at least 3 times easier to use and more powerful than the next leading API.

 ## Credits
-So far I've been the only developer for the API, however I've had a lot of help from Mr.Nuke, James, DoomBubbles, and Timotheee when it came to testing/suggesting new features.
-This API would not be possible without all of their help and suggestions.
-Since this api was built off of the successes/ failures of Gurren Core and NKHook6, it does reuse some of the extensions from them.
-Thanks to ASM for creating those original methods
+This mod wouldn't be possible without all of the contributions from the community.
+DoomBubbles and Bowdown097 added a lot of nice features to the api and provided a lot of valuable suggestions.
+Mr.Nuke, James, and Timotheeee we're really helpful when it came to testing/suggesting new features.
+Since this api was built off of the successes/ failures of Gurren Core and the old NKHook6, it does reuse some of the extensions from them.
+Thanks to ASM for creating and testing those original methods

 ## Future plans
 The API already has a lot of features added, however it's no where near done.
 My goal is to make this a universal mod helper for btd6 so there's still a ton of work ahead.